 with its intelligence, care and clarity.”
 Jill Jones

 The Weight of Light contains 88 pages of poems and was published by Five Islands Press in 2017.
-It was long-listed for the Margaret Scott Prize in 2019.The book is available from the author, via PayPal, for $20 (AUD), including postage.
+It was long-listed for the Margaret Scott Prize in 2019.The book is available from the author, via PayPal, for $20 (AUD), including postage within Australia.

 Through poems about family, love and being human, SkinNotes digs intimately into the strengths and fragilities of our closest encounters.
 "Blood harmonies", "The fragile mind", "Being here" and "The heart" are the chapter titles of a collection as generous as it is inquisitive.
 These are tender, revealing, and probing poems.“Hearing these poems sing off the page is like listening to Pablo Casals play cello.”